MickeyZyk/grav-headless/pages/bakery/work/04.staropramen/bakerywork.en.md

 title: Staropramen
 logo_dark: sp.png
 heading_tag: 'Strategic Planning'
-heading_one: 'How to give kick a national brand of beer?
-How to help it grow?'
+heading_one: 'How to refresh the brand of a large brewery and help it grow?'
 toggle: '1'
 one_way_title: 'old way'
-one_way: 'Play the Beer Fun (Nobody believes that is funny)'
+one_way: 'Go with the usual "beer humor" (nobody believes it''s actually funny)'
 new_way_title: 'new way'
 new_way: 'Exploring the place of origin, its people and their specific way of life.'
 big_image: Staropramen_picture_work-section.jpg